-Inform patients of the possibility of serious infection, and to report any signs or symptoms (fever, chills, weakness, confusion) suggestive of infection [see Warnings and Precautions (5.2)].
+Inform patients of the possibility of serious infection, and to report any signs or symptoms (fever, chills, weakness, confusion) suggestive of infection [see Special warnings and precautions for use (4.4.2)].

-• Cardiac arrhythmias:
+• Cardiac arrhythmias and cardiac failure:

-Counsel patients to report any signs of palpitations, lightheadedness, dizziness, fainting, shortness of breath, and chest discomfort [see Warnings and Precautions (5.4)].
+Counsel patients to report any signs of palpitations, lightheadedness, dizziness, fainting, shortness of breath, and chest discomfort, or edema [see Special warnings and precautions for use (4.4.4)].